bluz71/vim-mistfly-statusline/README.md

 ### moonflyDiagnosticSymbol

-The `moonflyDiagnosticSymbol` option specifies which symbol to use to indicate diagnostic errors.
-Currently, [Neovim](https://neovim.io/doc/user/diagnostic.html), [ALE](https://github.com/dense-analysis/ale) and [Coc](https://github.com/neoclide/coc.nvim) diagnostics may be indicated via this option.
+The `moonflyDiagnosticSymbol` option specifies which character symbol to use to indicate diagnostic errors.
+Currently, [Neovim](https://neovim.io/doc/user/diagnostic.html), [ALE](https://github.com/dense-analysis/ale) and [Coc](https://github.com/neoclide/coc.nvim) diagnostics may be indicated with this symbol (when the appropriate diagnostic option is set, see below).

 By default, the Unicode cross character (`U+2716`), `✖`, will be displayed.
 A modern font, such as [Iosevka](https://github.com/be5invis/Iosevka), will